zdanek/maverick/manifests/puppet-modules/apt/README.md

 * `apt_reboot_required`: Determines if a reboot is necessary after updates have been installed.

+### Tasks

+The Apt module has an example task that allows a user to run apt-get update or upgrade.
+Please refer to to the [PE documentation](https://puppet.com/docs/pe/2017.3/orchestrator/running_tasks.html) or [Bolt documentation](https://puppet.com/docs/bolt/latest/bolt.html) on how to execute a task.

 #### Class: `apt`

 Main class, includes all other classes.